Integration funding support

-- for additional teachers and SLSOs to assist with personalised learning and support for students in their own classrooms
+- engaging additional teachers and school learning support officers (SLSOs) to assist with personalised learning and support for students in their classrooms

-- provide relief for classroom teachers to undertake professional learning and to plan adjustments with parents and carers and other school staff.
+- providing release for classroom teachers to evaluate and plan adjustments with parents and carers and other school staff.

-In order to be eligible for integration funding support, students must have additional learning and support needs that cannot be met from the full range of school and local resources.
+In order to be eligible for integration funding support, students must have additional learning and support needs that cannot be met from existing school and local resources.

 The student profile, completed by the school learning and support team and the parent or carer, provides an objective summary of the student's educational needs which, in conjunction with the severity of the disability, determines the level of funding provided to the school to support each student.

-Adjustments supported through integration funding support should be documented and regularly evaluated in conjunction with the summary profile levels.
+Adjustments delivered through integration funding support should be documented and regularly evaluated in conjunction with the summary profile levels.